-- Prepare two baking trays, that will fit 22cm circles, with parchment paper.
+- Preheat oven to 180 degrees C. Prepare two baking trays, that will fit 22cm circles, with parchment paper.

 - To make cookie dough: In a medium-sized saucepan, combine sugar, honey and butter over a medium heat.
 Once simmering, cook for 3-4 minutes, or till gets a faint shade darker.
 Whisk in baking soda.
 Remove from heat and set aside for 2-3 minutes.

 - In a bowl, lightly beat eggs.
 Pouring slowly, whisk vigorously into the honey mixture into the saucepan, until combined.